binbashar/le-ref-architecture-doc/docs/first-steps/index.md

 leverage terraform apply
 ```

+We now the need to repeat the previous steps for the remaining accounts, in this guide's case, the `security` and `shared` accounts.

-Then, in `management/config/backend.tfvars` we change the value of `profile`
+Once the change is applied in all layers, we change the value of `profile` in `management/config/backend.tfvars`

 ``` terraform
 #